An Efficient Black-Box Reduction from Online Learning to Multicalibration, and a New Route to $\Phi$-Regret Minimization: Algorithmic Implications for Online Multicalibration and Omniprediction

 Since $\ell$ and $c$ were arbitrary, the argument holds for the best $c \in \cC$, thereby proving the lemma. \end{proof}

 Using this lemma, and our black-box reduction between multicalibration and online learning \Cref{thm:ol to mc}, we get the following oracle-efficient algorithm for omniprediction.

 \begin{corollary} Fix a class of loss functions $\cL$ and decision rules $\cC$.
 Define the class of test functions $\cH_{\cL, \cC}$ as in \Cref{eq:omni_tests} and let $\cA$ be an online algorithm that guarantees external regret at most $\Regret_T$ with respect to $\cH_{\cL, \cC}$, as per \Cref{eq:ext_regret}.

-Then, using $\cA$ as the online learner in \Cref{algo:mc from ol} yields an online omniprediction algorithm with respect to $\cL$ and $\cC$ with omniprediction error bounded by $2\Regret_T$. \end{corollary}
+Then, if the EVI errors are $\epsilon_t$, using $\cA$ in \Cref{algo:mc from ol} yields omniprediction error bounded by $2\Regret_T + \sum_t \epsilon_t$. \end{corollary}

 In short, this corollary is an end-to-end reduction between omniprediction and online learning.
 Depending on the pair $(\cL, \cC)$, there are many online algorithms one could use to guarantee omniprediction.
 For instance, one could always run Multiplicative Weights over finite classes $(\cL, \cC)$ and get an online omniprediction algorithm with error bounded by $\cO(\sqrt{T\log(|\cL| \cdot |\cC|)})$.
 If $(\cL, \cC)$ belongs to an RKHS, one could run defensive forecasting algorithms (see, e.g., \cite{kernelOI,farina2026defensive}) and get a $\sqrt{T}$ bound with additional dependence on the norms of the functions in the RKHS.